aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/teleport-integration-guide.md

 > **Note:** Be sure to create a **secure** cluster.
 This is necessary for the following steps of this tutorial.

-**Create a secure cluster locally** — if you have the CockroachDB binary installed locally, you can manually deploy a multi-node, self-hosted CockroachDB cluster on your local machine.
+**Create a secure cluster locally**: if you have the CockroachDB binary installed locally, you can manually deploy a multi-node, self-hosted CockroachDB cluster on your local machine.

-**Create a CockroachDB Self-Hosted cluster on AWS** — deploy a multi-node, self-hosted CockroachDB cluster on Amazon EC2 using AWS's managed load-balancing service.
+**Create a CockroachDB Self-Hosted cluster on AWS**: deploy a multi-node, self-hosted CockroachDB cluster on Amazon EC2 using AWS's managed load-balancing service.

-**Create a CockroachDB Cloud cluster** — CockroachDB Cloud is a fully-managed service run by Cockroach Labs.
+**Create a CockroachDB Cloud cluster**: CockroachDB Cloud is a fully-managed service run by Cockroach Labs.
 [Sign up](https://cockroachlabs.cloud/) and create a cluster using trial credits.

 ### Step 2.
 Set Up CockroachDB as a Storage Backend for Teleport